 Even though JavaScript only supports floating-point arithmetic, most operations can simulate integer arithmetic by coercing their result to an integer.
 For example, adding two integers may overflow beyond the 32-bit range, but coercing the result back to an integer produces the same 32-bit integer as integer addition in, say, C.

-The intish type represents the result of a
+type represents the result of a

 JavaScript integer operation that must be coerced back to an integer